 - SSL - contains options of SSL-connection related to the user account.

-Creating a User Account in Several Clicks
+MySQL User Account Management in Several Clicks

-and time.
-For example, you need to create a new user account with the following
+Each user account has a set of various parameters, which should be properly entered and then managed.
+It requires good experience in MySQL syntax, as well as attention and time.
+For example, you need to create a new user account with the following parameters:

 - Username — "michael",